specifics/aero-structures/SysEngLaw.md

 ### Configration Management

-The requirements derivation process is the are where we seem to fail the most.
+The requirements derivation process is the area where we seem to fail the most.
 Once requirements are settled and under Configration Management there will be many attempts to change the requirements.
 Requirements drift is caused by both the customer and contractor.
 Customers love to add features in an attempt to sell their program.
 Contractor design engineers love to improve the performance of the system.
 Either way, if left unchecked, they both can kill the program due to cost, complexity, and delay.

 The Fourth Law:

-* Never confuse change with progress.
+* __Never confuse change with progress.__

 ### Functional Analysis

 Functional analysis is conducted in order to understand the mission need and the things the system must perform.
 Different people performing a functional analysis will produce different functional decompositions and they can all be right.
 Most functional decompositions become convoluted and messy.
-As you work at lower levels, you start to understand the fucntions at the higher levels and wish that you had done it some other way.
+As you work at lower levels, you start to understand the functions at the higher levels and wish that you had done it some other way.

 The Fifth Law:

-* Never be afraid to start over.
+* __Never be afraid to start over.__

 ### Failure-to-Commit

 Once you have the requirements defined and their ties to the functional decomposition, failure-to-commit sets in.
 Never try to be completely right (analysis paralysis) or you will never converge on anything.
 Failure-to-commit stops progress in its tracks.
 Don't try to make everything perfect.

 The Sixth Law:

-* Better is the enemy of good.
+* __Better is the enemy of good.__

 ### Engineering Documentation

 Development of engineering documentation is essential in the system engineering process.
 Trade studies must be documented and referenced as the development process proceeds.
 Remember what Sam Goldwyn said: "a verbal agreement is not worth the paper it's written on."
 Force the documentation process.
 Schedule and assign engineering memos on analyses and trades that you know will be needed.

 The Seventh Law:

-* If it is not written down, it never happened.
+* __If it is not written down, it never happened.__

 ### Planning Documentation

 The development of the system concept into a baseline and the development of plans and related documentation is a massive workload.
 Similar documentation from earlier programs can be the basis or form a template for the new documentation.

 The Eighth Law:

-* Never be above plagiarism.
+* __Never be above plagiarism.__

 ### Allocation of Resources

 It is easy to overdo the documentation process or any other part of the system engineering process.
 Since we do not have unlimited sources, it is vital that resources are allocated to the critical tasks and not spent on tasks that become the playground of the analyst and designers.

 The Ninth Law:

-* A thing not worth doing is not worth doing well.
+* __A thing not worth doing is not worth doing well.__

 ### System Synthesis

 We are finding more and more projects where cost is king.
 We are asked to build everything out of existing components.
 Of course increased performance usually means old technologies might not satisfy and finding something off-the-shelf just might not happen.

 The Tenth Law:

-* There is no shelf.
+* __There is no shelf.__

 ### System Integration

 The main premise of system engineering is that a large complex problem can be decomposed into a set of smaller, simpler problems exposing interfaces that tie the smaller blocks together.
 Interface configuration management is required to maintain agreed-to interfaces.
 This management activity is required throughout the lifetime of the project.

 The Eleventh Law:

-* Any interface left to itself will sour.
+* __Any interface left to itself will sour.__

 ### Work Planning

 There is work, non-work, and un-work.
 Work is applied against the planned activities.
 Non-work is work performed by the non producers and is inevitable in any large project.
 Non-work does not hurt any other task except for those that need the results of that effort.
 We can always pick up the ball and do that needed work.
 The killer that must be purged is the un-work or work that must be scrapped and redone.
-Any fool can design anything given unlimited budget, time and talented workfoace.
-The project of project management is to accomplish much with little.
+Any fool can design anything given unlimited budget, time and talented workforce.
+The challenge of project management is to accomplish much with little.

 The Twelfth Law:

-* Plan your work and work your plan.
+* __Plan your work and work your plan.__

 ### Contingency Planning

 In our planning, we tend to be optimistic and set work spans as if we were going to do the task with our set way of doing things.
 When the job is assigned to someone else, it always takes longer than we planned.
 The assigned task is perceived as being more complicated than we imagine.
 Almost always, rework is required.
 Our schedules should recgonize contingencies.

 The Thirteenth Law:

-* We dont have time to do it right but we have time to do it twice.
+* __We dont have time to do it right but we have time to do it twice.__

 ### Assignment of Tasks

-Tasks will be complicated because of the difficulty in making udnerstood the scope of the assignment.
+Tasks will be complicated because of the difficulty in making understood the scope of the assignment.
 When we want something simple and accomplished in a few hours, it is often seen as a very difficult task.

+The Fourteenth Law

-* Nothing is impossible to the man who doesn't have to do it.
+* __Nothing is impossible to the man who doesn't have to do it.__

 ### The Problem of Make Work

 Make work is wasted effort that is best directed elsewhere.
 Always make sure your tasks are directed toward an end goal that is a common vision of the workforce.
 It is easy to keep refining the design when the basic design itself is faulty.
-A task without value added to the probject can not be tolerated.
+A task without value added to the project can not be tolerated.

 The Fifteenth Law:

-* Don't keep polishing the cannon ball but do get the caliber right.
+* __Don't keep polishing the cannon ball but do get the caliber right.__

 ### Design Validation

 Validation of the design against requirements may be based on analysis or test.
 The credibility of that result is always a problem.
-A test is always better if youcan afford the expense.
+A test is always better if you can afford the expense.

 The Sixteenth Law:

-* Any analysis will be believed by no one but the analyst who conducted it.
+* __Any analysis will be believed by no one but the analyst who conducted it.__

-* Any test will be believed by every one bu the person who conducted it.
+* __Any test will be believed by every one but the person who conducted it.__

 ### Performance Verification

 We set the scope and range of tests to gain confidence in the ability of a system to meet requirements set by the mission need.
 We always have arguments that we are over testing and wasting time and money.

 The Seventeeth Law:

-* One test is worth a thousand expert opinions.
+* __One test is worth a thousand expert opinions.__

 ### Test Planning

 The subject of test philosophy reveals another law.
 Never perform a test just because it seems like a good idea.
 It has to be needed to validate a requirement.

 The Eighteenth Law:

-* Never conduct a test if you can't live with all possible results.
+* __Never conduct a test if you can't live with all possible results.__

 ### Time Management

 Attending meetings seem to be a major undertaking.
 Push your position at the time.
 Later study and analysis may prove you right but events have moved on and passed you by.
 Poor time management can dilute the best laid plans.

 The Nineteeth Law:

-* After all is said and done, a lot is said and very little is done.
+* __After all is said and done, a lot is said and very little is done.__

 ### Briefing Chart Complexity

 Briefing charts seem to be one of our most cherished products.
 Follow the KISS principle (Keep it simple stupid).
 Don't dump a complex chart on your audience when a couple of simple charts will do.

 The Twentieth Law:

-* Never have more than ten blocks in your block diagram.
+* __Never have more than ten blocks in your block diagram.__

 ### Briefing Technique

 Word charts are boring and most of your audience can read anyway.
 You can say anything you want with a picture chart.

-The Tenty First Law:
+The Twenty First Law:

-* Never use a word chart when a picture chart will do.
+* __Never use a word chart when a picture chart will do.__

 ### Systems Management Risk

 The systems engineering management of a large project is very difficult in the start up phase.
 Requirements are late.
-Of course they are late but engineering should never use that as an exucse and fault to conduct parametric analysis around the expected requirement limits.
-STaffing is under the planned level.
+Of course they are late but engineering should never use that as an excuse and fault to conduct parametric analysis around the expected requirement limits.
+Staffing is under the planned level.
 Design engineering is yelling for firm requirements as if the system engineer knows what the requirements are but just won't tell.
 The result is that the Chief Systems Engineer is under fire and may be replaced by a new person who is given a new longer schedule and increased budget and perhaps reduced expectation of results.
 This typical half life of one year makes some people cautious.

-The Twenthy Second Law:
+The Twenty Second Law:

-* Never go in with the first wave.
+* __Never go in with the first wave.__

 ### More Risk

 It is not clear that you can succeed if you are part of the second wave.
-Some projects are so difficult that an extension of the law is as follows: The Twenty Third Law:
+Some projects are so difficult that an extension of the law is as follows:

+The Twenty Third Law:

-* Never go in with the second wave either.
+* __Never go in with the second wave either.__

 ### Management Style

 You need a management style with a firm manner and that gives the appearance that you know which way to lead.
 Hang tough.

 The Twenty Fourth Law:

-* Have the heart of a child but keep it in a jar on your desk.
+* __Have the heart of a child but keep it in a jar on your desk.__

 ### Legal Conflict

 Finally, you should remember that as a system engineer you can be liable for damages if your system should fail.
 Don't spend time on lawyer bashing.
 Just remember the guidelines of any legal conflict.

 The Twenty Fifth Law:

-* Deny everything, admit nothing, demand proof, and reject the proof.
+* __Deny everything, admit nothing, demand proof, and reject the proof.__

 ## CONCLUSION